 Games and PE:

 Children will need their PE kit in school all week however, games is now on a Wednesday and PE on Friday.
-We will be focusing on kwik cricket and athletics in games and badminton and tennis on a Friday.
+We will be focusing on invasion games and gymnastic balances this term.

 Kit: Trainers, white shirt, blue shorts, football socks.